lkwilson/sys-config/networking.md

 If you want to use `/etc/network/interfaces`, you're more than welcome to, but here's issues I ran into.

-### eth0 had two IP addresses
-My eth0 got a static IP from ifup, and then I assume `dhcpcd` gave it a `169.254.x.x/16` address after dhcp failed.

-I removed the `/etc/network/interfaces` config, and I switched to `systemd-networkd`.
-I assumed `dhcpcd` was also unecessary, so I disabled that as well.
-However, eth0 didn't get any IP address at all at that point.
-I re enabled `dhcpcd`, and it worked just as expected: one single static IP.

 # Setup `netplan`
 We configure the `eno1` interface with a static IP.
 It doesn't need anything else like DNS since it gets those from wifi.
 We configure `wlo1' to connect to